MobilityData/awesome-transit/README.md

 - [TransSee](https://www.transsee.ca/) - Real-time transit predictions based on actual travel times, vehicle locations, schedules and maps.
 Premium gives you access to a detailed history of schedules, vehicle locations, stop arrivals, schedule adherance, charts and graphs.
 For an additional fee custom queries can be run on this data.
 - [YourStop](http://yourstop.info) - Mobile friendly web app which consumes GTFS feeds and displays both live and scheduled trips for stops.
 Launched with MBTA, YRT/Viva and Maryland MTA.
 - [DC MetroHero](https://dcmetrohero.net) - Realtime vehicle position and arrivals and departure information for the Washington, D.C. region's WMATA Metrorail and Metrobus systems.
 WebApp, Android, and iOS apps avaliable.
+- [Amtraker](https://amtraker.com/) - Live tracker for Amtrak trains across the US, with route maps and station ETAs.

 #### Native Apps (open source)